Snow & Ice

 Snow clearing, who does what?

 - All sidewalks adjacent to your property must be cleared within one or two days of the snow falling.
-If you are over the age of 65 or a person with a disability you may qualify for our snow shoveling program.

 - Do not pile or throw snow or ice into public streets or alleys.
 It’s illegal and it’s dangerous.